 Usually snow-free, these Western Washington trails can have special appeal in the offseason.
+And when others have hung up their boots for the winter, there’s a good chance you’ll find solitude, even on popular trails.

 Have you ever tried to convince a dog to go for a walk in the pouring rain?
 They take a glance outside and give a look that says: You’re kidding me, right?